 Best Low Interest Credit Card for Rewards: HSBC +Rewards Mastercard

 One of (very) few low interest credit cards that offers a rewards program, the HSBC +Rewards Mastercard stands out from the crowd.
-HSBC Plus Rewards points can be used for travel, gift cards, merchandise, statement credits, or cash back, and the HSBC +Rewards Mastercard offers a welcome bonus of 20,000 points (a $100 value) when you apply by September 27, 2021.
+HSBC Plus Rewards points can be used for travel, gift cards, merchandise, statement credits, or cash back, and the HSBC +Rewards Mastercard offers a welcome bonus of 35,000 points (a $175 value) when you apply.
+As an added bonus, your first year annual free will be waived.

 While some other cards on this list offer a lower interest rate and there are higher-interest rewards cards out there that offer more substantial earn rates (check out our collection of the Top Free Rewards Cards as well as our Best Travel Credit Cards in Canada), the HSBC +Rewards Mastercard is an excellent choice if you’re looking to combine both rewards and low APR in a single card.